ServiceInnovationLab/Piccolo/README.md

 # Picollo
-International Legislation as Code exploration
+International Legislation as Code exploration.

 ## How to configure and run